One in 15 Tory MPs believe climate change is a ‘myth’, poll finds

 Related video: Boris Johnson tells Cop26 that climate promises ‘100% useless’ without action

-One in 15 Conservative MPs still do not believe that climate change is real, exclusive polling for The Independent shows.
+One in 15 Conservative MPs still does not believe that climate change is real, exclusive polling for The Independent shows.

-A survey of more than 100 cross-party MPs found scepticism about global warming and the impact of human activity remains relatively strong among Tory politicians.
+A survey of more than 100 MPs from across parties found scepticism about global warming remains relatively strong among Tory politicians.

-Five per cent of Conservatives said the scientific phenomenon of climate change – currently mobilising world leaders at the Cop26 summit in Glasgow – is “a myth”.
+Five per cent of Conservatives surveyed said the scientific phenomenon of the climate crisis – currently mobilising world leaders at the Cop26 summit in Glasgow – is “a myth”.

-And nine per cent of Tory MPs said they did not accept that there is a scientific consensus on human activity causing climate change, according to the poll by Savanta ComRes.
+And 9 per cent of Tory MPs said they did not accept that there is a scientific consensus on human activity causing climate change, according to the poll by Savanta ComRes, while no Labour MP said the same.

-It also found that one-third of Tory MPs (37 per cent) do not believe that the increased frequency and severity of extreme global weather events comes from climate change – despite agreement among scientists that the impacts can already be seen.
+It also found that one-third of Tory MPs (37 per cent) do not believe that the increased frequency and severity of extreme weather events come from climate change – despite agreement among scientists that the impacts can already be seen.

 Friends of the Earth said the poll showed that Boris Johnson had “failed to convince members of his own party” of the scientific consensus on the climate crisis, despite the “glossy announcements” made at Cop26.

 “This calls into question his ability to act in line with the scale of the climate disaster on our doorsteps,” said Connor Schwartz, climate lead at the pressure group.
-“Clearly the PM has work to do behind-the-scenes.”
+“Clearly the prime minister has work to do behind the scenes.”

 Green Party co-leader Adrian Ramsay told The Independent it was “extremely worrying to see such climate denialism” in the Tory party.